Supporting vulnerable girls to succeed in school – and beyond.

 Taboos and harmful traditional practices surrounding menstruation are major barriers to girls’ education.
 Damaging cultural beliefs, combined with limited access to sanitary products, means many girls would be forced to miss school completely during their period.

-As well as sharing essential information and advice about menstruation and sexual and reproductive health more broadly, the Big Sisters have been teaching girls how to make reusable sanitary pads, meaning they no longer have to stay at home every month.
+As well as sharing essential information and advice about menstruation and sexual and reproductive health more broadly, the Big Sisters have taught girls how to make reusable sanitary pads, meaning they no longer have to stay at home every month.

 Over five years as a volunteer, I’ve seen enormous change in the communities.
 Parents who were not at all interested in girls’ education are now completely on board...
 It’s making a huge impact.Anne LawEducation volunteer